oscar-cluster/oscar/_includes/index.md

 Anyone is welcome to [contribute](/wiki/DevelDocs/) to OSCAR core development, or to submit packages to be included in the default OSCAR repositories.
 We are a community driven project and are always on the lookout for new talent and ideas.

 # How can I contribute?
-Email sysadmin@ crest . iu . edu or post a message to oscar-devel@lists.sourceforge.net to get your subversion and trac account.
-We will send an invitation mail to let you create your own account for our systems(i.e., subversion and trac).
+Email sysadmin@ crest . iu . edu or post a message to oscar-devel@lists.sourceforge.net to get the access to the oscar-cluster github project.
+We will send an invitation mail to establish your access.

 # Latest release